Vue vs React – Pick the Ideal One for Your Project

 Popularity and Community Support – React JS and Vue JS

-If we talk about Vue vs React popularity, then according to information on Stack Overflow, there are around 468,482 questions in the #reactJS category.
+If we compare Vue and React popularity, Stack Overflow shows around 468,482 questions in the #reactJS category.
 For developers of React.JS, there are also over 50,000 npm packages accessible.
 At the same time, there are over 14,000 npm packages available for Vue JS developers and about 105,891 questions on Stack Overflow in the #vue.JS category.

 The community for ReactJS is substantially larger than that for Vue JS.
-In reality, React has the best community, support, and knowledge base of any JavaScript toolkit.
+React has the best community, support, and knowledge base.
+In reality, no other JavaScript toolkit compares.

 Performance and Speed – Vue vs React

-You must use JS-framework-benchmark to compare React.Js and Vue.Js in order to check the performance.
+You must use JS-framework-benchmark to compare React.Js and Vue.Js.
+This will help you check the performance.
 For instance, React JS uses 187.6 ± 4.3 ms, and Vue JS uses 169.2 ± 3.6 ms to create 1000 rows once the page has loaded.
 With five warm-up iterations, React JS takes 19.6 ± 4.7 ms to swap two rows on a 1K table, whereas Vue JS takes 21.8 ± 4.5 ms.

 React offers excellent performance.
-Although in some functions, the differences between Vue and React are relatively similar in terms of performance due to slow or speedy development tools.
+In some functions, Vue and React are relatively similar in terms of performance.
+This is because of the speed of development tools.

 Learning Curve: Vue vs React